In a comment to my previous post, Pappy asked:

 3. Your personal and/or corporate supplies and facilities may be commandeered without warning, receipt or compensation.
 I've had numerous reports from in and near the disaster zone of individuals (e.g. boat-owners, farmers with barns, tractors, etc.) and corporate groups (e.g. companies with heavy equipment, churches with halls, etc.) finding an official on their doorstep demanding the use of their facilities or equipment.
 If they demurred, they were told that this was an "emergency situation" and that their assistance was being required, not requested.
 Some of them have lost track of the heavy equipment "borrowed" in this way, and don't know where it is, whether or not it's still in good condition, and when (if ever) it will be returned.
 In the meantime, they can't continue their normal operations without this equipment.
 Others have had their land and facilities effectively confiscated for use by rescue and relief workers, storage of supplies, etc. In some cases, in the absence of their (evacuated) owners, the property of the individuals and groups concerned (e.g. farm gasoline and diesel supplies, the inventory of motor vehicle dealers, suppliers of foodstuffs, tarpaulins, etc.) have been commandeered and used by law enforcement and relief workers, without permission, receipts, reimbursement, etc. Protests have been met with denials, threats of arrest, insinuations of being "uncaring" and "un-co-operative", etc.

 Lesson learned: if you've got what officials need in a time of crisis, forget about Constitutional protections of your property!
-Sure, you can sue after the fact, but if you need your goods and facilities for your own survival, you're basically SOL.
-Those of us who stockpile necessities for potential crises like this might want to consider concealing our stockpiles to prevent confiscation: and if you need certain equipment for your own day-to-day use (e.g. tractors for farmers, generators, etc.), you might have a hard time retaining possession of these things.
-This problem applies to relief workers as well.
+Sure, you can sue after the fact, but if you need your goods and facilities for your own survival, you're basically S.O.L.
+Those of us who stockpile necessities for potential crises like this might want to consider concealing our stockpiles to prevent confiscation: and if you need certain equipment for your own day-to-day use (e.g. tractors for farmers, generators, etc.), you might have a hard time retaining possession of them.
+This applies to relief workers as well.
 I've had several reports of private relief workers (e.g. those sent in by churches, etc.) having their vehicles and supplies commandeered by "official" relief workers, without compensation or receipt, and being kicked out of the disaster area with warnings not to return.
-The fact that the "private" workers were accomplishing rather more than the "official" workers was apparently of no importance.
+The fact that the "private" workers were accomplishing rather more than the "official" workers was apparently irrelevant (except to annoy the latter).

 The lessons to be learned from this are obvious.
 One family can't secure itself against these threats without great difficulty.
 It's best to be "teamed up" with neighbors to secure your neighborhood as a whole, rather than be the only house with facilities in an area filled with those less prepared.
 If you're in the latter situation, staying put may not be a safe option, and a bug-out plan may be vital.
 When bugging out, you're still not safe from harm, and must maintain constant vigilance.